wjk5117/Polaris/README.md

-# The source code of the artifact submission for Polaris in MobiCom'24
+# The source code for Polaris in MobiCom'24

-This repository contains the artifacts and guidelines for ACM Badging in the MobiCom 2024 proceedings.

 # Overview
 We present Polaris, the first vision-free fiducial marking system, based on a novel, full-stack magnetic sensing design.